OriCruz/CurlyChecker/README.md

 # CurlyChecker
-Java curly checker using file I/O
+//Java curly checker using file I/O
+This program was created to read in the curly brackets from any file.
+Using stacks, arrayLists and file I/O.